-The statuette reflects an exchange of ideas and attention to detail that makes for successful work in any field, and Mobius Awards has given out more than 600 of them in the past 10 years.
+The statuette reflects an exchange of ideas and attention to detail that makes for successful work in any field.
+Mobius Awards has given out more than 600 of them in the past 10 years.

 Getting the award to First Place and Best of Show (Grand Prix) winners requires a lot more than just boxing it up for mailing.
 Long before a winner gets a hand on a statuette, it has been touched by professionals at five companies.

 The starting point is with R.S.
 Owens in Chicago, which does the casting.
-Mobius Awards started in Chicago and was still there when the statuettes were first handed out, which makes Owens a nice fit.
+Mobius Awards started in Chicago and was still there when the statuettes were first handed out.
+This makes Owens a nice fit.

-Today’s statuettes are cast from a mold that began as a model tweaked by a sculptor to ensure the shape could be cast and polished.
+The first step in casting is to make a mold.
+It then is tweaked by a sculptor to ensure the shape can be cast and polished.

 “The simplicity of the design belies the extremely complicated process it takes to make the statuette,” says Mark Avenson, VP of marketing at Owens.
 “The mold has to be able to part correctly to get the sculpture out, and the loops have to be precise to be reached on the inside for both polishing and 24k plating.”

-After the clay mold was approved, a plaster cast was made to determine proper fitting and where the mold would be cut.
-The plaster pattern was pressed into wet sand, and steel was poured in to produce the permanent mold.
-The parts needed to fit together to ensure a tight seal, along with grooved vent holes.
-Handles were added to allow a foundry worker to assemble the mold while wearing heavy padded gloves.
+After the clay mold was approved, a plaster cast is made to determine proper fitting and where the mold will be cut.
+The plaster pattern is pressed into wet sand, and steel is poured in to produce the permanent mold.
+The parts needed to fit together to ensure a tight seal, and still have grooved vent holes.
+Handles are added to allow a foundry worker to assemble the mold while wearing heavy padded gloves.